-According to recent statistics, up to 15 percent of Europeans have experience with cybercrime.
+According to recent statistics, up to 15% of Europeans have experience with cybercrime.
 These cybersecurity threats can result in stolen credit card details, identity theft, ransomware, and malware infections enslaving their machines into large botnets.
 In this blog post, we discuss which digital transformation trends drive cyber security.

 Understanding the future of cybersecurity is crucial for your business.
 An awareness of current and upcoming cybersecurity threats combined with an awareness of and adherence to cybersecurity best practices are the only things that can keep your data safe.